As of April 24, 2026

 [PFAS Water Treatment and Transmission System Improvements (Districts 4, 9)]

-Preliminary engineering activities continue for WTP 1A and 2A sites, including testing, analysis, and preparations for the pilot plant.
-The pilot plant has been delivered to WTP 2A and start up is expected in March/April 2026.
-The technical memorandum for the transmission main route analysis is in progress.
-The Request for Proposal (RFP) Pre-Strategy Meeting to retain a Managing General Contractor (MGC) was held on February 18th, 2026, and advertisement is expected in April 2026.
+Preliminary engineering activities continue for WTP 1A and 2A sites, including raw water well sampling and testing.
+Well rehabilitation ecommendations, hydraulic analysis, and the draft corrosion study are nearing completion.
+The pilot plant at WTP 2A is in operation.
+Data collected over the next six (6) months will support the final membrane selection.
+Preliminary site plans, architectural programming, and preliminary building floor plans for both treatment plants are nearing completion.
+The technical memorandum for the transmission main route is nearing completion.
+The main transmission route is determined, pending the connection point configurations.
+Pre-application meetings were held with state and county agencies for permitting the necessary Underground Injection Control wells.
+Advertisement of the Request for Proposals (RFP) to retain a Managing General Contractor (MGC) is expected the week of Apri 27th, 2026.
 On February 23, 2026, Purchasing posted a Notice of Future Solicitation Site Visit Opportunity indicating that prospective proposers may schedule a tour of the sites in advance of the RFP advertisement.
-Two prospective proposers scheduled and received tours of the facilities.
+Three prospective proposers scheduled and received tours of the facilities.

 5. Regional Biosolids Facility (UPDATED)

 Stakeholder coordination continues in formalizing Interlocal Agreements (ILA) for next phase of work.
-Four (i.e., Cities of Margate, Miramar, and Plantation, and the Coral Springs Improvement District) of ten utilities have now approved the ILA.
-Three utilities are scheduled to present the ILA to their respective boards in March.
+Five out of ten utilities (i.e., Cities of Margate, Miramar, Plantation, and Sunrise, and the Coral Springs Improvement District) have now approved the ILA.
+The Town of Davie staff presented the ILA to their councilmembers on April 15th, 2026; the Council is scheduled to consider the item on May 6th, 2026.
+A decision by the City of Cooper City remains pending.
 Staff is preparing the necessary procurement documents for the Request for Proposal (RFP) requisition submittal.

 6. Transportation OPtionS (TOPS) Program Services (UPDATED)